 However, right now, lions are suffering in South Africa.

-"Until clear time-bound objectives are set, lions continue to suffer in inhumane conditions, legal trade will provide a cover for criminal activity, and farms continue to pose risk to public health and safety.
-The longer the industry continues, the more opportunity for harm endures.”
+Until clear time-bound objectives are set, lions continue to suffer in inhumane conditions, legal trade will provide a cover for criminal activity, and farms continue to pose risk to public health and safety.
+The longer the industry continues, the more opportunity for harm endures.

-Neil DCruze, Head of Animal Welfare & Research
+Neil D'Cruze, Head of Animal Welfare & Research

 Together with Blood Lions, we're determined to stop the cruel practices in South Africa's lion farming industry for good.
-So need to see a firm and committed timeline to put an end to unethical and cruel practices against lions from the South African goverment.
+So need to see a firm and committed timeline to put an end to unethical and cruel practices against lions from the South African government.

 Together we will:

-• Keep a watchful eye on new laws concerning the cruel lion farming industry in South Africa.
+- Keep a watchful eye on new laws concerning the cruel lion farming industry in South Africa.

-• Conduct necessary research and investigations to speed up the process and make informed decisions.
+- Conduct necessary research and investigations to speed up the process and make informed decisions.

-• Collaborate closely with Blood Lions to keep advocating and ensure the government follows through on its promises.
+- Collaborate closely with Blood Lions to keep advocating and ensure the government follows through on its promises.

 Related content